 1. Acknowledge your Seasons

 In the UK we are heading straight into Autumn from one of our hottest ever summers so its hard not to notice and feel the seasonal shift (even though its very sunny and warm as I write!).
 I always feel a change at this time as the pace of my business steps up, as of course I sell a good deal more at Christmas time than at any other.
-I am ready-ish so I'm not in the craziest Tiz of my life in the 4 weeks before Christmas (this time), because I am working more seasonally and preparing ahead, and the temptations of summer are gone, it's cooler so I feel good snuggled up in either my workshop beavering away making stock than through the rest of the year, with the radio turned up, or at my desk with a cup of coffee working away on my site and listening to a podcast or two.
+I am ready-ish so I'm not in the craziest Tiz of my life in the 4 weeks before Christmas (this time), because I am working more seasonally and preparing ahead, and the temptations of summer are gone.
+It is cooler so I feel good snuggled up in either my workshop beavering away with the radio on, making stock for more time than through the rest of the year, or at my desk with a cup of coffee working away on my website and listening to a podcast or two.

 So although I make and send pieces out to my nature loving customers almost daily, autumn and early winter is my busy, most productive season.
-Now is my harvest time as my thoughts, ideas, experiments and some making come to fruition after cooking through the year and I'm so happy with that.
+Now is my harvest time as my thoughts, ideas, experiments and some making come to fruition after cooking through the year.
 I feel like a buzzing bee or when the flowers are in bloom (note to self, finish the new bee design!).
 I loved listening to Jen Carrington's podcast where she talks about working seasonally.
-In January I hibernate, spring I wake up and start to blossom and reach out, summer kind of disappears in a haze and now I make, gather and distribute the fruit in all the directions I created the rest of the year.
+In January I hibernate, spring I wake up and start to blossom and reach out, summer kind of disappears in a haze and I rest and play, and now I make, harvest and distribute the fruit in all the directions I created the rest of the year.

-Your year might run through a different seasonal rhythm than mine and its definitely worth thinking about.
-Not least to spare yourself unnecessary guilt of trying to bear fruit when you are at the sowing stage, or you should be hibernating, or hibernating when the conditions are better suited to reaping.
+Your year might run through a different seasonal rhythm than mine.
+Spare yourself unnecessary guilt of trying to bear fruit when you are at the sowing stage, or you should be hibernating, or hibernating when the conditions are better suited to reaping because your energy is higher.
 If you know what's important in each of your seasons, and what they are, it will make life a whole lot simpler.
-Leaving more energy for tea and cake/gin and tonic.
+Leaving more space for tea and cake/gin and tonic.

 2. Have Faith

 Its taken me a while to realise the seasonal nature of my business, that I do different tasks at different times, and even sell different pieces at different times of year (daffodils more in spring, acorns more in autumn, holly in December) - so I respond to this.
 By 'having faith' I mean that I have needed to look back at what I've achieved so far, which helps me plan a little for the future.
-I need to have confidence that my customers will come back, that new ones will arrive, and that my business will steadily grow as it has done for the past 5 years, there's not any good reason why it wouldn't.
+I need to have confidence that my customers will come back, that new ones will arrive, and that my business will steadily grow as it has done for the past 5 years, there's not any good reason why it wouldn't and I can use the past as my template.
 Being a few years in is useful as there is more to look back on for sure.
-The number of pieces I sold last year to give me an indicator of how many I need to make and sell this year (hopefully a few more each year).
+The number of pieces I sold last year gives me an indicator of how many I need to make and sell this year (hopefully a few more each year, and I set a goal to grow every year).
 Counting.
-I combat the self doubt that this will actually continue to happen by absorbing the concrete facts, statistics, and feedback.
-Then I can actually take a risk to prepare pieces, trusting rather than doubting they will be wanted, not waiting and responding more haphazardly and in a stress.
+I combat the self doubt that this will actually continue to happen, which can be such an inhibitor, by absorbing the concrete facts, statistics, and feedback.
+Then I can actually take a risk to prepare pieces, trusting rather than doubting they will be wanted, not waiting and responding more haphazardly and in a stress as orders came in thick and fast when I wasn't prepared or expecting.
 If you have any self doubt (of course you have some, you're human!) but if it is really getting in the way you can listen to Sas Petherick who is a self-doubt coach with lots of great advice.
-I recommend looking back, seeing what your output is (product making, writing, contracts, or through financial takings) and having confident expectations of the same again, hopefully plus a little bit more.
+I recommend looking back, seeing what your output is (order numbers, writing, contracts, or even through financial takings) and having confident expectations of the same again, hopefully plus a little bit more.

 How do you deal with your seasons?
-Do you have faith in the future of your project or business, both short and long term?
-Are you good at prioritising according to your needs at that time, or the time of year, to achieve the life or goals you have in mind or want to maintain?
+Do you have faith in the future of your project or business, do you acknowledge your achievements and use them as a template, both short and long term?
+Are you good at prioritising according to your needs at that time, or the time of year, to achieve the life or goals you want to maintain?
 I'd love to hear your stories, tips, suggestions, experiences and comments below, or come and find me on instagram.
 Enjoy your season whichever you are in, and have faith!
+Xx